 FOUR WEEKS TO GO

 I’m starting to get really nervous now.
 I keep waking up in the middle of the night in a sweaty panic but I’m not really sure why exactly.
-I’m doing all I can to prepare, and I really don’t think doing any more preparation would actually help.
+I’m doing all I can to prepare for Kilimanjaro, and I really don’t think doing any more preparation would actually help.
 It’s just the unknown.
 I really don’t know how much this is going to hurt.

 I’ve now tried on more backpacks than I can count!
 I’ve definitely narrowed it down on one brand: Osprey.
 The Lowe Alpine and Deuter backpacks all have the rigid ‘airflow’ backs with a large gap for air to pass between the bag and your back but I think that takes up too much space, and after the first couple of days it’ll be cold enough that I’m not sure I’ll need it.
 Some of the Osprey ones have that too; but others have a more low-profile version with vents that I’m assured works pretty well too.
 I’ve ordered a couple into store to try out, so hopefully that will be sorted this weekend.